Auscitte/auscitte.github.io/_posts/2020-11-13-Func-Prototypes-With-Pdbparse.md

 ## Preface

-Recently a need arose for a method of procuring function prototypes from Microsoft **_pdb_** files, a method that could be used under Linux, preferably, in a form of a python script.
+Recently a need arose for a method of extracting function prototypes from Microsoft **_pdb_** files, a method that could be used under Linux, preferably, in a form of a python script.
 As I had already been using [Brendan Dolan-Gavitt’s python library](https://github.com/moyix/pdbparse) for parsing pdb files, all that needed to be done was to extend it with the code that would handle prototype-related information.
 While I was on it, I added retrieving global variable declarations and structure definitions to the pile.
 This post walks you through the steps I took in order to reverse pdb file format and suggests one of possible implementations.
 That said, provided here is not a complete implementation, but merely a demonstration that is intended to assist in getting you started should you face a similar task.
 This is also the reason why I decided against submitting a pull request to the pdbparse repository on github.
 Without further ado, let us begin.

 ## Introduction